Kapiainen/SublimePapyrus/README.md

 ######Batch compile
 This command compiles all Papyrus source files in the folder that contains the file that is currently being edited.
 This command is also available via the *Papyrus - batch* build system.
 If you wish to create a custom keyboard shortcut, then the command to use is *batch_compile_papyrus*.

+Attempting to batch compile the folder defined in the *scripts* option in *SublimePapyrus.ini* will ask you to confirm the action as it may have unintended effects.
+For example if the folder, which is defined by the previously mentioned setting, contains sources to scripts that are a part of the base game, then any accidental (or intentional) modifications to those sources may cause issues in the game.
+This confirmation prompt can be disabled via this package's user settings.

 ####Highlight compiler errors
 Lines, which cause the Papyrus compiler to report errors, can be automatically highlighted when compiling scripts in Sublime Text.